github/gh-actions-importer/docs/jenkins/PostBuildScript.md

 - Execution is limited to
 - Stop processing, if any build step fails

-## Jenkinsfile pipeline
+## Jenkinsfile Pipeline
-This plugin is not supported in Designer pipelines.
+This plugin is not supported in Designer Pipelines.